richard-hajek/ankiconnect-docker/README.md

 ## Quickstart

-> Make sure Anki is installed on your computer, you are logged in AND you have AnkiConnect addon installed.
+> You must first: a) Have Anki installed b) Be logged in c) Have AnkiConnect installed.
+Anki does not have to be running.

 ```bash